MicrosoftDocs/powerquery-docs/powerquery-docs/unpivot-column.md

 ![Unpivot columns diagram](images/me-unpivot-diagram.png)

-For example, imagine a table like the one in the following image.
+For example, given a table like the one below where country and date create a matrix, it would be very difficult to analyze the data in a scalable way.

 ![General Unpivot columns sample initial table](images/me-unpivot-initial-table.png)